 In a scale-out system, new hardware can be added and configured as the need arises.
 When a scale-out system reaches its storage limit, another array can be added to expand the system capacity.
 Scale-out storage can harness the extra storage added across arrays and also use added devices to increase network storage capacity, adding performance and addressing the need for additional storage.

-Before scale-out storage became popular, enterprises often purchased storage arrays much larger than needed, to ensure that plenty of disk space would be available for future expansion.
-If that expansion never occurred or turned out less than expected, much of the originally purchased disk space went to waste.
-With the scale-out architecture, the initial investment can be more modest; if the storage requirement expands beyond expectations, new arrays can be added as needed, without limit.
+Before scale-out storage became popular, enterprises often purchased storage arrays much larger than needed in order to ensure that plenty of disk space would be available for future expansion.
+If that expansion never occurred or requirements turned out to be less than anticipated, much of the originally purchased disk space went to waste.
+With a scale-out architecture, the initial investment can be more modest to begin with because it's not necessary to foresee long-term need -- if the storage requirements increase beyond expectations, new arrays can be added as needed, essentially without limit.

 Scalability is the capacity for some type of system to continue to function properly when it has been changed in size or volume in order to meet a user need.
 In some contexts, scalability refers to the ability to meet higher or lower demands as required.
 In a storage context, however, rescaling usually refers to adapting to respond to a demand for increased capacity.
 There are two main approaches to achieving that.

 he older scale-up approach is an example of Vertical scalability.
 Vertical scalability is the ability to increase the capacity of existing hardware or software by adding resources to a physical system - for example, adding processing power to a server to make it faster.
 In the case of storage systems, it means adding more devices, such as disk drives, to an existing system when more capacity is required.

 On the other hand, horizontal scalability is the ability to connect multiple entities so that they work as a single logical unit.
 In the case of scale-out storage, there could be many nodes, separated geographically.